Pharping: Asura cave

+The Asura Cave is located slightly south of and above Pharping, close to Pema Ösel Ling Monastery.
+It is said that Padmasambhava meditated here and accomplished Vajrakilaya.

 Buddhist monasteries

 Neydo Tashi Chöling Monastery

 Neydo Tashi Chöling is a large monastery housing about 200 monks, located at Setidevi Bhanjyang on the outskirts of Pharping.
 The monastery was established in 2006 by the seventh Karma Chagme Tulku, (1926-2013).
 It belongs to the Neydo sub-sect of the Karma Kagyu tradition which was founded in Tibet by the first Karma Chagme, Rāga Asya (1613-1678).
 This monastery also runs a guest house which is located next to the monastery.